zeronounours/ictf-2015-writeups/analyses/santamachine/README.md

 ### Automated PoC

 A bash script, [poc.bash][poc], implements the same scenario to exploit locally this vulnerability.
-It both set a random flag and retrieve it using the flaws.
+It both sets a random flag and retrieves it using the flaws.

 It's called locally as such: